Peakboard/peakboard.github.io/_misc/06-en-version-history.md

 ref: misc-06
 ---

+## 1.0.27.19 (20.09.2018)

+* Changed default language of speech recognition
+* Fix bug in backward compatiblity of speech recognition

 ## 1.0.27.17 (18.09.2018)

 * Fixed a problem, where the Peakboard box had to do a reboot to active speech recognition after deployment